When I say Las Vegas, what comes to mind?

 You Might Like: Downtown Las Vegas Nighttime Walking Tour

-9. Visit the Marjorie Barrick Museum
+Visit the Marjorie Barrick Museum

-Don’t worry though, it’s only three miles away from the strip.
-Here you will enjoy great modern and contemporary art pieces while enjoying a nice escape from the hustle and bustle of Las Vegas.
+Here, you will enjoy great modern and contemporary art pieces while enjoying a nice escape from the hustle and bustle of Las Vegas.

-10. See the Largest Selection of Western Boots
+See the Largest Selection of Western Boots

-Head over to Sam’s Town Casino to check out the largest selection of western boots in Las Vegas.
+Head to Sam’s Town Casino to check out the largest selection of western boots in Las Vegas.

 I thought I was back in Texas for a minute.
 LOL!

-11. Take a Selfie at the Iconic Welcome to Las Vegas Sign
+Take a Selfie at the Iconic Welcome to Las Vegas Sign

-Granted, you might have to wait your turn in order to participate in this as the area in front of the fabulsou Las Vegas sign gets very crowded with visitors.
+Granted, you might have to wait your turn to participate as the area in front of the fabulous Las Vegas sign gets crowded with visitors.

-This picture with the Las Vegas sign the perfect souvenir to take home with you on your trip to Las Vegas.
+This picture with the Las Vegas sign is the perfect souvenir for your trip to Las Vegas.